Serious Sam: Kamikaze Attack!: Development and release

 The Serious Sam Indie Series was announced by Devolver Digital in March 2011.
 An early version of Kamikaze Attack! was exhibited at the PAX East trade show later that month.
 A free demo was playable on the promotional website for Serious Sam 3: BFE, starting in July 2011.
 Two trailers were published: one in July 2011 to demonstrate the gameplay, and another in September to coincide with the launch.
 The game launched for Android and iOS on September 15, 2011.
 The iOS version, a "universal" app compatible with both iPhone and iPad devices, was distributed through the App Store, arriving first in New Zealand.
 It became available on the Android Market and was additionally made compatible with Xperia Play devices.
 To commemorate the release, Be-Rad temporarily supplied Lame Castle for iPad devices at no cost.
 Shortly after the game's release, Johnson stated that most players of Kamikaze Attack! had pirated the game.

 Kamikaze Attack! was offered as freeware on Android through the Amazon Appstore on November 29, 2011, becoming the storefront's most downloaded free app of that day.
 At this time, this version requested the Android-specific "GET_TASKS" permission that Johnson stated was required to use the mobile advertising component Mobclix.
 The use of this permission caused concern with some users, who left one-star reviews (the lowest possible rating) on the game's Amazon Appstore site, claiming it to be spyware.
 Be-Rad consequently created a build without this permission that was quickly approved.
 A Windows port of Kamikaze Attack! debuted on January 24, 2012, as part of the "Serious Sam Lightning Pack", a collection of games offered at a reduced price on the website Indie Royale.
 In this collection, Kamikaze Attack! was delivered with no digital rights management and through the Desura service.
-Having become unavailable for purchase, Kamikaze Attack! was re-released for Windows via Steam on July 27, 2021.
+By 2020, Kamikaze Attack! had been withdrawn from sale on mobile storefronts, while Desura had become defunct.
+The game was re-released for Windows via Steam on July 27, 2021.
 The new version removed all microtransactions, updated the graphics, added features like achievements, and fixed several bugs.
-Be-Rad continued updating this version after the release.
+Further improvements and bug fixes came with a patch later that month.